 Abstract

-Flood risk mapping and modelling is important to prevent urban flood damage.
-In this study, a flood risk map were produced using limited hydrologic and hydraulic data using two state-of-the-art machine learning models: Genetic Algorithm Rule-Set Production (GARP) and Quick Unbiased Efficient Statistical Tree (QUEST).
+Flood risk mapping is important to prevent urban flood damage.
+In this study, a flood risk map was produced using limited hydrologic and hydraulic data using two state-of-the-art machine learning models: Genetic Algorithm Rule-Set Production (GARP) and Quick Unbiased Efficient Statistical Tree (QUEST).
 The flood conditioning factors used in modelling were precipitation, slope, curve number, distance to river, distance to channels, depth of groundwater, land use, and elevation.
 Based on the available reports and field surveys in Sari city (Iran), 113 points were identified as flooded areas (assigned the value 1 for each flooded zone).
-Different factors including urban density, quality of buildings, history of buildings, population density and socio-economic conditions were taken into account to analyze flood vulnerability.
+Different socio-economic condition related factors including urban density, quality of buildings, history of buildings, and population density were taken into account to analyze flood vulnerability.
 In addition, the weight of conditioning factors incorporated in the flood vulnerability were determined based on the exports’ knowledge and Fuzzy Analytical Network Process (FANP).
 Subsequently, the urban flood risk map was produced using the flood hazard and flood vulnerability maps.
-The area under receiver operator characteristic curve (AUC-ROC) and kappa statistic were applied to evaluate the performance of models.
+The area under receiver operator characteristic curve (AUC-ROC) and Kappa statistic were applied to evaluate the performance of models.
 Results demonstrated that GARP model (AUC-ROC=93.5%, kappa=0.86) had the higher performance accuracy than QUEST model (AUC-ROC=89.2%, kappa=0.79).
 Furthermore, results indicated that distance to channels, land use, and elevation play the main roles in flood hazard modeling, whereas population density, quality of buildings and urban density were the most important factors in terms of the vulnerability.
-The results of this study demonstrate that machine learning models are helpful for flood risk mapping, especially where detail hydraulic and hydrologic data are not readily available.
+The results of this study demonstrate that machine learning models are helpful for flood risk mapping, especially where detail hydraulic and hydrologic data are not available.

 Keywords: Urban planning, Flood risk management, GIS, FANP, Data-mining